Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-listing-component.md

 🌶️ Then in the data part we are rending all the data associated with the Listing.

-Next up lets go ahead and add a schema document in the graphql folder called getAListing.gql:
+Next up lets go ahead and add a schema document in the `graphql` folder called `getAListing.gql`:

 ```javascript
 query GetAListing($listingId: String!) {